BunnyWay/BunnyCDN.TokenAuthentication/nodejs/README.md

 This has been tested on NodeJS versions 15 and onwards.

-Note: The key provided below _is valid_.
+Please note that the key provided below _is valid_.
 Feel free to use to test; the zone currently only has one file: `/300kb.jpg`.

 ### Usage